 The Kansas Film and Digital Media Production Development Act is designed to enhance the film, video, and digital media production industry in Kansas by providing income tax credits and sales tax exemptions for eligible productions, which include feature films, documentaries, and video games that incur at least $50,000 in qualified expenses.
-The bill outlines the responsibilities of the Secretary of Commerce in administering the program, requiring production companies to submit applications detailing their projects and anticipated economic impacts.
-The act emphasizes the importance of utilizing Kansas-based vendors and hiring local crew members to foster economic growth within the state.
-It also repeals the current section of K.S.A.
-2024 Supp.
-79-3606 and replaces it with the new provisions of the act.
+The bill outlines the application process for production companies, requiring them to submit evidence of financing and project details to the Secretary of Commerce, who will assess the project's economic impact before granting approval.
+The act emphasizes the importance of hiring Kansas residents and using local vendors to foster economic growth within the state.

 As Amended by Senate Committee: 79-3606